dmandrioli/sidepane/README.md

 ## Installing

-Copy the 'sidepane' directory into a Dojo 1.9 distribution, next to 'dojo', 'dojox' and 'dijit'.
+Clone this repository into a Dojo 1.9 distribution, next to 'dojo', 'dojox' and 'dijit'.

 ## Tested platforms